bruceravel/demeter/documentation/Athena/examples/data.rst

 group by clicking on it in the group list, you will see that it it is not yet aligned.
 You can align the remaining groups by selecting each on in turn and clicking the :kbd:`Auto align,light` button --- but that seems tedious.
-Much better to click the :quoted:`Align marked groups` button.
+Much better to click the :kbd:`Align marked groups,light` button.
 Since all the groups are aligned, the automated alignment algorithm will be applied to each one in turn.